 When (and as) mind in its limited beliefs of separation begins to (re)discover that the truth of itself is not these thoughts, is not jumping around, and has never nor can ever go anywhere, it also begins to see with increasing clarity that these monkey thoughts gain their power to keep our attention (i.e. our belief in them) by borrowing the very real power of our own attention.
 The more we realize this the less power our thoughts will seem to have.

-In such devotion as that, mind, heart and form (manifestation, bodies) are first realized, and then slowly, more and more, actuality experienced, in actuality in other words, as truth, love and beauty, without any need of separation, or in other words a separate (ad)vantage point, to know this.
+In such devotion as that, mind, heart and form (manifestation, bodies) are first realized, and then slowly, more and more, actually experienced, in actuality in other words, as truth, love and beauty, without any need of separation, or in other words a separate (ad)vantage point, in order to know this.

-Thoughts are not separate from the mind that thinks them, and, because of this, for as much as they are believed they are just as powerful.
+Thoughts are not separate from the mind that thinks them, and, because of this, and for as much as they are believed, they are just as powerful.
 Here is where it becomes important to realize that we and all creation are also thoughts in the Greater Mind of God.

 The ONLY difference between thoughts and the mind that thinks them is that mind is the source and substance of thought, and not the other way around.

 Through awakening in these ways, thoughts may once again become useful, helpful, in their new/ancient (and as intended by nature) serving capacity.

 Hanuman or monkey mind, awakened to his source and substance, yet still in the form of thoughts, is now able to see through what unconscious thoughts once, in their temporarily believed “ruling” capacity, “made” of creation.